stellio-hub/stellio-context-broker/README.md

 ./gradlew entity-service:build
 ```

+### Formatting the code

+To format the code, we use Intellij built-in formatter with settings that can be found in the `config/settings` directory.

+Import settings with `File/Manage IDE Settings/Import Settings...`.

+You can use plugins like [Save Actions](https://plugins.jetbrains.com/plugin/7642-save-actions) that applies changed code refactoring and optimized imports on a save.

 ### Working locally with Docker images

 To work locally with a Docker image of a service without publishing it to Docker Hub, you can follow the below instructions: